In 2 Georgia counties, CDC order doesn't stop evictions

 “He should have just ripped it up and threw it in the trash because that’s how I felt when he said that,” Duren said.

-Johnson said he doesn't believe the CDC's authority overrides state law.
-Asked why most other Georgia magistrates have come to a different conclusion, Johnson said he didn’t know.
+Johnson said he doesn’t believe the CDC’s authority overrides state law, even though most other Georgia judges are honoring the moratorium.

-“I think that if the federal government wanted to do this correctly, they would have done it by passing a law,” Johnson said, “and properly compensate those that are out of resources or money.”
+“I think that if the federal government wanted to do this correctly, they would have done it by passing a law,” Johnson told the station, “and properly compensate those that are out of resources or money.”

-He said the eviction moratorium seems to violate landlord rights.
-He acknowledged that Congress passed $25 billion in rental assistance at the end of December, but said that the funding was not available yet.

 “When you have somebody who owes a mortgage, is it fair for that individual to bear the burden of what should be a government’s responsibility?”
 Johnson asked.
 “That’s the way I look at it.”

-Johnson said he could be wrong in his reasoning and said he wishes the state would send down more instructions.
+Johnson said it would be helpful if state judicial officials would send further instructions to judges.

-Under the first federal moratorium, the Georgia Supreme Court issued a rule for magistrate courts to follow.
-Landlords had to swear that the eviction ban, which only covered those with government-subsidized loans, did not affect them.
+The Georgia Supreme Court earlier instructed magistrate courts to only allow evictions if a landlord swore that their housing was not subsidized by government loans.

-The state Supreme Court said it would be improper to weigh in on a judge's interpretation of the CDC order unless a case arrived on appeal.
-Johnson said he has invited tenants to challenge his decisions to a higher court.
+The state Supreme Court said it would be improper to discuss a judge’s interpretation unless someone appeals a case to the state high court.
+Johnson said he has invited tenants to pursue such appeals.

-But that can be harder than it sounds, said Susan Reif of the Eviction Prevention Project at Georgia Legal Services.
-She said state law requires tenants pay rent while an appeal is pending, or they could still be evicted.
+Susan Reif of the Eviction Prevention Project at Georgia Legal Services said it’s impractical to expect most tenants to appeal because state law requires they pay rent while an appeal is pending, or still face eviction.

-“Most of our clients, when they realize they’re not going to be able to remain in possession, have to focus their energies on finding housing and alternative arrangements for their family,” Reif said.
+“Most of our clients, when they realize they’re not going to be able to remain in possession, have to focus their energies on finding housing and alternative arrangements for their family,” Reif told WABE-FM.

-Tenants who must leave despite CDC protections have little recourse at the federal level.

-They could wait to see if the U.S. Justice Department will enforce the CDC moratorium.
-The order said violators could face a $100,000 fine.
+There also isn’t an easy way for tenants to seek federal enforcement.
+The CDC order said violators could face fines of up to $100,000, but that would require U.S. Justice Department enforcement.

-Johnson ordered Duren's family to leave the property and pay back $5,000 in rent.
-A few days later, Duren and her husband tested positive for COVID-19.
+Johnson ordered Duren’s family to vacate the property and pay back $5,000 that they owed in rent.
+Duren and her husband tested positive for COVID-19 just a few days later.

-Because of the diagnosis, her landlord, who declined comment, allowed them to remain in their townhome for another two weeks.
-Duren said they were still sick when the six of them moved into their SUV.
-It was two nights before they got enough money for a Villa Rica hotel, where they’ve now stayed for a month.
+The family’s landlord did not want to speak to the station for the story.
+But the landlord did allow the Durens to remain in their house for another two weeks because of the illness.
+The six family members, some still sick with the virus, then lived in their SUV for two nights before scraping up enough money to move into a Villa Rica hotel.
+They’ve been living there for a month.

-“The CDC, which is federal, said that if we did all of these things that we couldn’t be evicted,” she said.
+“The CDC, which is federal, said that if we did all of these things that we couldn’t be evicted,” Duren said.
 “But this one county decided that they could make their own rules.”

+In a story published February 6, 2021, The Associated Press reported that two Georgia counties were still allowing evictions despite a CDC moratorium on evictions.
+The story credited a quote in the story to radio station WABE but should have made clear that the rest of the story came from the radio station.